What is a museum?

 ...a museum in the UK

-The Museums & Galleries Yearbook has an extensive directory of museums in the UK, listed by area.
+The Museums & Galleries Yearbook is an extensive online and print directory of museums in the UK, listed by area.

 Click here for the Museums & Galleries Yearbook